Skyscanner/backpack/contributing.md

 ### Sass mixins

-Every *atom-level component* (buttons, form elements, icons, cf [Atomic Design system](https://confluence.skyscannertools.net/pages/viewpage.action?pageId=14123039)) should not only come as a React component, but also as a set of Sass mixins for easy adoption.

 All Sass mixins are defined in the `bpk-mixins` package.
-The package also exposes the Sass variables from the `bpk-tokens` package via the `_bonds.scss` file.
+The package also exposes the Sass variables from the `bpk-tokens` package.

 If you add a new file of mixins, for example for a new *atom*, make sure you add the file to the imports in `_index.scss`.